 Meanwhile, Jose Altuve came in as the 9th ranked second baseman preseason, but it was far from a consensus.
 Altuve was rated anywhere from 5th to 18th as there were concerns about his supporting cast and his ability to hit for an average high enough to get on base and take advantage of his speed.

 The Astros offense hasn’t been as bad as projected, sitting 20th in the majors in runs scored.
-Altuve’s OBP is currently at 0.422 as he’s kept steady his walk rate, while reducing his strikeout rate (currently 7.5% down from 12.6% last year).
+Altuve’s OBP is currently at .422 as he has kept the walk rate steady while reducing his strikeout rate (currently 7.5% down from 12.6% last year).
 I said that the speed was there in the preseason, and he is 23 for 26 in steals this year, well on pace to set a new career mark there.
 He has definitely taken another step forward this season.

 Current rankings of second basemen vary from site to site:

 - Fangraphs has Altuve at #5 and Pedroia at #6

 - Rotoworld puts Pedoira at #3 and Altuve at #6